And1F/CodeWars/0000_README.md

 # CodeWars
 This repository contains all my solved CodeWars problems since 07.07.2023
-My goal is to atleast solve one kata a day
+My goal is to at least solve one kata a day
 Codewars is an educational community for computer programming.
 On the platform, software developers train on programming challenges known as kata
-Number of solved kata so far: 12
+Number of solved kata so far: 13
-Most consecutive days are 11 from 07.07.2023 until "end of streak not reached yet"
+Most consecutive days are 12 from 07.07.2023 until "end of streak not reached yet"

 Description of the solved kata: